polifer27/degrees-of-separation-ia/README.md

-This basic project of IA is from cs50 AI with python from course of harvard university.
+This basic project of IA is from cs50 AI with python a course of harvard university.

 For run you have to read at shell: